 Click "Add Link."
 We are going to type: example.com/subscribe

-When recipients receive an email and clicks anywhere within the image area, it will take them to the landing page of the link.
+When recipients receive the email and click anywhere within the image area, they will open the linked landing page.

 Creating a second button within the image background